The Top 76 Small Shower Ideas – Interior Home and Design

 The layout of your shower will vary depending on the layout of your overall living space.
 You might keep your toilet and shower in one enclosure, or you might have the space to separate the two with a curtain.

-15. Wet Bathroom Small Shower Ideas
+15. Wet Bathroom Concepts

 If you’re looking for something to tie your modern bathroom design together, a wet room might be the perfect choice.
 Consisting of a shower at the same level as the rest of the bathroom floor, wet rooms fit in seamlessly and are totally minimalist.